 - Coordination with the child’s physician and other health care providers

-- Kaplan House for respite care or acute symptom management has a specialized pediatric suite.
+- Kaplan House or the Care Dimensions Hospice House for respite care or acute symptom management.
+Both houses have specialized pediatric suites available.
 Family members can stay overnight and visitors are welcome any time

 - Guidance in navigating community resources

 - Child life specialist to help with expressing emotions

 - Complementary and expressive therapies for comfort and relaxation